etsy/411/docs/Development/NewFilterType.md

 Implementing `validateData`
 ---------------------------

-The `validateData` method verifies that the paramaters passed to the Filter are valid.
+The `validateData` method verifies that the parameters passed to the Filter are valid.
 The only value that we need to verify is the `regex` itself.
 We can grab the string and verify that it compiles correctly.
 We also need to call the parent `validateData` method.
 ```
     public function validateData($data) {
         parent::validateData($data);